Did you Know? List of Interesting Facts about Indians Virginia

 - Fact 9 - The Manahoac tribe were a Sioux speaking people who numbered 1000 when contact was first made by the Europeans.
 In 1608 John Smith met with a large group of Manahoac above the falls of the Rappahannock River.
 Contact with the Europeans brought diseases to which they had no immunity.
 This, and tribal warfare, led to their extinction.

-- Fact 10 - The Meherrin tribe are part of the Iroquoian-language Native Americans.
+- Fact 10 - The Meherrin tribe are part of the Iroquoian-language Indians.
 Their name means “People of the Muddy Water” or the “Muddy Water People.”

 - Fact 11 - The Monacan tribe were members of the Catawba tribe of the Sioux.
 They still live around Bear Mountain in Amherst County and were allied to the Mannahoac.